-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 2-13, the schedules of revenues, expenditures and changes in fund balances - budget and actuals on pages 58-60, and the pension and other post-employment benefit schedules on pages 61-64 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion on pages 2-13, the schedules of revenues, expenditures and changes in fund balances - budget and actuals on pages 59-61, the pension schedules on pages 62-63, and pension and OPEB schedules on pages 64-65 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.